-As fiction writers, we have two ways to present our story; as a first or a third person narrative.
+As fiction writers, we have two ways to present our story; a first or a third person narrative.
 This time, however, I’m going to speak as a fiction reader, and not an author.

 As a reader, I simply hate the first person narrative.
 To me, it’s the narcissistic narrative.
-It’s all, me, me, me, I, I, I, me, me, me, I, I, I. It gets really old, really quick.
+It’s all, me, me, me, I, I, I, me, me, me, I, I, I. This gets really old, really quick.
 However, I still get it.
 The author wants me to have a more intimate relationship with the lead character.
 The problem for me is that I want to know what other characters, particularly the antagonists, are up to.